 Father God, in a world full of competing messages and conflicting claims, You've given us the one truth that's above all other truths-the gospel of Jesus Christ.
 Only one message saves, and we've heard it and believed.
 From our love for the truth and care for our neighbor, would You allow this message to become a matter of first importance in our lives?
 Please give us grace to lift up the gospel above all.

-Remind group members to complete this week's personal study.
+Remind group members to complete this week's personal study and to fill out the worksheet on page 124.